2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 ##### Part 3: Analysis by Borough

 Using these results, we computed the mean and median capitalization rates for each of the four boroughs.
 Staten Island was not included.
+Our analysis showed:
+  Queens: On average borough 3 has the highest capitalization rates (12.6%) all NYC boroughs excluding Shelter Island making them the riskiest investments.
+The low median cap rate (3.8%),however, means the majority of buildings in Queens don't possess a high risk for investors.
+  Manhattan: this borough contains the second highest cap rate (3.44%) on average.
+Investments here promise lower return but also lower risks for investors.
+Also the numbers show that most buildings here have an even lower cap rate (2.19%), meaning large inventory of low-profit buildings..
+  Bronx: on average the Bronx has a low cap rate (3.14%).
+The majority of buildings have a slightly higher cap rate (3.27%).
+Investors will have an easier time finding similar buildings here.
+  Brooklyn: this borough has the lowest cap rate (3.08%) and the majority of buildings has a slightly higher cap rate (3.73%).
+Conditions in Brooklyn are similar to the Bronx.

+It's worth noting this is only a limited sample and doesn't represent the state of all cap rates in NYC.

 ## Outputs